National Firearms Act: Registration, purchases, taxes and transfers

 Transferable machine guns made or registered before May 19, 1986, are worth far more than their original, pre-1986 value and items like registered "auto-sears", "lightning-links", trigger-packs, trunnions, and other "combination of parts" registered as machine guns before the aforementioned date are often worth nearly as much as a full registered machine gun.
-For instance, as of September 2008, a transferable M16 rifle costs approximately $11,000 to $18,000, while a transferable "lightning-link" for the AR-15 can sell for $8,000 to $10,000.
+For instance, as of September 2008, a transferable M16 costs approximately $11,000 to $18,000, while a transferable "lightning-link" for the AR-15 can sell for $8,000 to $10,000.
 New manufacture M-16s sell to law enforcement and the military for around $600 to $1000.
+As of August 2020, registered M60s are selling for $50,000 - $60,000.
+The increased popularity of online gun selling on websites like Gunbroker, combined with the hugely decreased processing time for NFA applications from the ATF switching to online filing in 2023, has served to drive the prices of transferable machine guns up even further since 2008.
+As of September 2025, transferable AR-15 full-auto conversions have gone from costing around $12,000 in 2003 to $30,000, with transferrable M16s ranging from $20,000 - $60,000.
+A Colt M16A1 sold for around $15,000 in 2003 and averages around $42,000 in 2025, with M16A2s costing over $60,000.
+In 2003, an RDIAS (Registered Drop-in Auto Sear) AR-15 conversion kit averaged about $12,000, by the end of 2024 they were averaging $50,000, prior to the ATF's rule change requiring auto-sears to be registered as machine guns in 1981, new ones were sold for only $29.95 (equal to $107.02 in 2025).

 Upon the request of any ATF agent or investigator, or the Attorney General, the registered owner must provide proof of registration of the firearm.

 In a number of situations, an NFA item may be transferred without a transfer tax.
 These include sales to government agencies, temporary transfers of an NFA firearm to a gunsmith for repairs, and transfer of an NFA firearm to a lawful heir after the death of its owner.
 A permanent transfer, even if tax-free, must be approved by ATF.
 The proper form should be submitted to ATF before the transfer occurs.
 For example, lawful heirs must submit a Form 5 and wait for approval before taking possession of any NFA item willed to them.
 Temporary transfers, such as those to a gunsmith or to the original manufacturer for repair, are not subject to ATF approval since they are not legally considered transfers.
 ATF does, however, recommend filing tax-free transfer paperwork on all such temporary transfers, to confer an extra layer of legal protection on both the owner and the gunsmith.